 Iraq and Afghanistan Burn Pit Victims and Burial Allowance

-Since the start of the war in Iraq, service members have been exposed to open-air burn pits as a way to dispose of waste.
+Since the start of the war in Iraq, service members have been exposed to open-air burn pits to dispose of waste.
 The pits burned everything from plastics and Styrofoam to medical waste and human bodies.

-In many cases, the VA has denied benefits to military service members who have developed health problems due to exposure.
+The VA has often denied benefits to military service members who have developed exposure-related health problems.

 This is an injustice that must be addressed.
 The VA must recognize the connection between burn pits and veterans’ health problems and ensure that all service members affected receive the benefits they deserve.